 the permission, the name of the permission, and a description of what it

-In every case, the icon and label set in a containing element become the default
+In every case, the icon and label that are set in a containing element become the default

 label settings for all of the container's subelements.

-Thus, the icon and label set in the
+Thus, the icon and label that are set in the

 element are the default icon and label for each of the application's components.

-Similarly, the icon and label set for a component — for example, an
+Similarly, the icon and label that are set for a component, such as an

 elements.
 If an